loafey/master-thesis/Notes/AsmSpec.typ

     Observe that `RVP`, `RSP`, and `RP` have all been set.
-    `RVP` is set to to the address of `res` in the original stack, `RSP` is set to where the stack pointer was before the `await` (-28 in the original stack), and finally `RP` is set to the code pointer back to the caller.
+    `RVP` is set to to the address of `res` in the original stack, `RSP` is set to where the stack pointer was before the `await` (-28 in the original stack), and finally
+    `CP` is moved to another location and `RP` is written there so we have a pointer back to the caller.

     When this stack is done executing, the return value will be written to RVP, and the stack will be deallocated using `SSP`.